Webpage Design

 Course weighting : 40 credits

-This course covers the design and implementation of web pages and small websites.
-It is concerned with the client-side technologies, XHTML and CSS and includes an introduction to JavaScript and jQuery.
-The course also covers an introduction to the server-side technologies, PHP and MySQL since even small sites can benefit from the use of dynamic techniques.
+This course is all about the design and implementation of web pages and small websites.
+It covers the fundamentals of Web Design and is concerned with the client-side technologies that form the “three layer web”; the structural layer, the presentation layer and the behavioural layer – HTML, CSS and JavaScript respectively.
+Although it begins by considering the mainstream versions of those technologies, XHTML 1.0 and CSS 2.1, it goes on to cover trending technologies such as HTML5, CSS3 and jQuery.
 It also aims to develop an understanding of webpage aesthetics and looks at the use of colour, images, typography and general graphic design principles, although these are covered in more detail during the Applied Art for the Web course.
 It also covers the web design process, from client brief through to deployment and promotion.
 As such, it can be considered a general introduction to web design which is why this is the first course taught on the Web Design & Content Planning programme.

 With a group of students from diverse backgrounds, a programme such as Web Design & Content Planning requires some common currency among those taking part.
 This course acts as a foundation for further study and discussion.
 As such, we will cover some basic aspects of web design.
 This is not